guaix-ucm/pyemir/doc/user/intro.rst

 ::

-   bash$ conda info
+   $ conda info

 If not, you will need the add the path to the command, like:

 ::

-  bash$ /path/to/conda/bin/conda info
+  $ /path/to/conda/bin/conda info

 In this guide we will write the commands without the full path, for simplicity.